CLT's COVID-19 Safe Travel Response

 Airport housekeeping is 24/7 but has ramped up to monitor cleanliness throughout the terminal and special attention is given to those places that you touch often.

-The more distance between you and other people reduces the risk of spreading coronavirus through coughing, sneezing or close contact.
+The CDC has suggested that keeping your distance from other people reduces the risk of spreading viruses through coughing, sneezing or close contact.

 Wash Your Hands